edisonpapers/lathrops-notes/1/README.md

 ==8=={description="Edison drew a circle to connect “8" to its text."} <span style="color:red">*X*</span> Ballon only for mail & passengers. poleing= Aluminium Engine.
 6000 strokes shutter principle= Yachts, flotation sails— small mail carriers—

-9 going NS & EW— blown out line generate current to put them back in line magnetic Lines keeps straight. automatic aneroid barometer working Valve keeps ~~continuous~~ proper altitude.
+9 going NS & EW— blown out line generate current to put them back in line magnetic Lines keeps straight. automatic aneroid barometer working Valve keeps <del>continuous</del> proper altitude.
 Caught by sails on Towers— ==**OK**=={description="Edison’s “OK” followed by vertical line to indicate combination of items 8 and 9."}

-<span style="color:red">*X*</span> ~~Pig iron made~~ wrot iron puddled by whirling motion giving ==mechanical=={description="underlined by Lathrop"} & magnetically with Cobalt, large amount discovered— whirls each particle Carbon in Contact with the oxide iron—~~pig iron~~ steel made from ~~steel by passing current thr~~ pig iron by passing current eliminating Carbon as graphite more & more until requisite point reached. all iron ore purified before use & bricked by Coking Coal, & fluxes so small furnaces used.
+<span style="color:red">*X*</span> ~~Pig iron made~~ wrot iron puddled by whirling motion giving ==mechanical=={description="underlined by Lathrop"} & magnetically with Cobalt, large amount discovered— whirls each particle Carbon in Contact with the oxide iron—<del>pig iron</del> steel made from <del>steel by passing current thr</del> pig iron by passing current eliminating Carbon as graphite more & more until requisite point reached. all iron ore purified before use & bricked by Coking Coal, & fluxes so small furnaces used.

 <span style="color:red">*X What new force?*</span>
 ~~Electric~~ Signaling at seal, cloud flash—induction,—Cables using Thin Copper wire & signaling by new force.

-Animation suspended by Chloroform then Submersion in pure cyanogen Lowerest boiling point Hydrocarbon of the peteroleum series—octane?—until all water displaced in the tissued & then sealed in glass vessels ~~animation~~ thus preventing decomposition by the action of Bacteria internal & external= reanimated by Exhaustion of the Cyanogen by Vacuum pump & letting in of pure distilled water at temperature of 98.4—with mechanical inflation of the lungs and the use of a weak current to start muscular action
+Animation suspended by Chloroform then Submersion in pure cyanogen Lowerest boiling point Hydrocarbon of the peteroleum series—octane?—until all water displaced in the tissued & then sealed in glass vessels <del>animation</del> thus preventing decomposition by the action of Bacteria internal & external= reanimated by Exhaustion of the Cyanogen by Vacuum pump & letting in of pure distilled water at temperature of 98.4—with mechanical inflation of the lungs and the use of a weak current to start muscular action

 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3001/manifest seq="2" right
-neutralization of gravitation by a  <span style="color:red">*X*</span> ==a molecular Screen=={description="underlined by Lathrop"} regulatable. ~~when rec~~  person inside non Conducting chamber— after passing limits of our atmospheric sheild adjusted to attain speeds of 100,000 miles per second there being no friction vacous spaces.
+neutralization of gravitation by a  <span style="color:red">*X*</span> ==a molecular Screen=={description="underlined by Lathrop"} regulatable. <del>when rec</del>  person inside non Conducting chamber— after passing limits of our atmospheric sheild adjusted to attain speeds of 100,000 miles per second there being no friction vacous spaces.
 Stearing by obliquely adjustable Screens.
 Regular time between Earth & Mars 5 hours in our atmosphere ______ hours in space & 3 hours in Mars atmosphere

 <span style="color:red">*X*</span> Artesian Bore holes.
 135,000 feet deep temperature of 400?— Source of power. central pipe.